 After being absent for forty years in 2004, the Canal Street line was brought back to life.

-The newest addition is the Loyal Avenue line that connects Canal Street with the Union Passenger Terminal.
+The newest addition is the Loyola Avenue line that connects Canal Street with the Union Passenger Terminal.
 It began running just in time for the Super Bowl in 2013.

 St. Charles Avenue Line